Creating Full Dumps

 - Wait for the server to crash.
 When it does, it will write a large .dmp file to the procdump folder.

 .zip) and upload it to DropMeFiles or equivalent.

 - Run the following in your command prompt to unregister the debugger when you are done:

 dos procdump64.exe -accepteula -u

-You can now analyze the dump file or supply it to whomever requested it.
+You can now analyze the dump file (using VS2019+, click ‘Debug with Native Only’ and load symbols) or supply it to whomever requested it.
 If you are certain you have found a bug, report it on our forum or in the Discord #server-bugs channel with as much detail as possible.
 Using OneSync?
 Please report OneSync bugs here.